FlavScents AInsights Entry for Acetal (CAS: 105-57-7)

 - United Kingdom: Post-Brexit regulations align with EU standards, maintaining its approved status.

-- Asia: In Japan and China, acetal is permitted for use in flavors, subject to specific concentration limits.
+- Asia: In Japan and China, acetal is permitted for use in food and fragrance applications, subject to local regulations.

 Citation hooks: FEMA; EFSA; national authority publications